trimino/dat-design-pattern/creation/prototype/README.md

 Use the prototype pattern when you want:

 * ***Independence***
-   * You want a system where *how products are created and used* is flexible
+   * You want a system where *how products are created and used* is flexible.

 * ***Dynamic Loading***
-    * You need classes to be chosen and loaded during runtime
+    * You need classes to be chosen and loaded during runtime.

 * ***Hierarchy Avoidance***
-  * You want to avoid creating a hierarchy of factories for every product
+  * You want to avoid creating a hierarchy of factories for every product.

 * ***State Variation***
-  * Instances of a class can have only a few different states, making it easier to clone prototypes than creating them manually
+  * Instances of a class can have only a few different states, making it easier to clone prototypes than creating them manually.

-&nbsp;&nbsp;&nbsp;&nbsp;In essence the *Prototype Pattern* helps create flexible systems where you can easily create and modify objects without tightly coupling them to their creation process or specific class.
+In essence the Prototype Pattern helps create flexible systems where you can easily create and modify objects without tightly coupling them to their creation process or specific class.

 ## Benefits

-&nbsp;&nbsp;&nbsp;&nbsp;With *prototypes,* you can easily add or remove new product types while your programming is running.
-Instead of rigidly defining each product class, you can register a prototype with the client.
-This flexibility sets *prototypes* apart from other methods because you can adjust your product lineup dynamically, even while the program is running.

-> [!NOTE]
-> Easy to add and remove products at runtime.

-&nbsp;&nbsp;&nbsp;&nbsp;In very flexible systems, you can create new behaviors by combining objects and settings their values, rather than making entirely new classes.
-Instead of defining whole new types of objects, you can create them by tweaking existing ones and marking them as prototypes.
-This way, a client can borrow behaviors from these prototypes and adapt them as needed.
-Equivalent to building new things with LEGO blocks rather than designing entirely new toys from scratch.

-> [!NOTE]
+* ***Adding and Removing Products at Runtime***
+  * You can easily add new product classes by registering a prototype instance.
+  * Clients can install and remove prototypes dynamically, offering more flexibility than other creational patterns.

+* ***Specifying New Objects by Varying Values***
-> Creating new objects by changing values
+  * Define new behavior by changing object variables without creating new classes.

-&nbsp;&nbsp;&nbsp;&nbsp;With this design, users can make new classes without needing to code.
-Essentially, cloning a *prototype* is like making a new instance of a class.
-Using the *Prototype Pattern* can significantly cut down the total number of classes your system requires.
-Equivalent to having a library of LEGO instructions where you can make new models by following existing designs.

-> [!TIP]
-> Improves efficiency of complex object creation because cloning may be more efficient than constructing the object

-&nbsp;&nbsp;&nbsp;&nbsp;*Factory Method* often produces a hierarchy of *Creation* classes that parallels the product class hierarchy.
-The *Prototype* pattern lets you clone a prototype instead of asking a factory method to make a new object.

-> [!NOTE]
+  * Register instances as prototypes to create new object types.
-> Reduces the number of classes
+  * Users can define new *"classes"* without coding, reducing the number of classes needed.
+  * Cloning a prototype is similar to creating a new class instance, simplifying the process.

+* ***Configuring an Application with Classes Dynamically***
+  * Dynamically load classes at runtime without referencing their constructors.
+  * The runtime environment automatically creates and registers class instances with a prototype manager.
-&nbsp;&nbsp;&nbsp;&nbsp;In certain environments, you can add classes to an application while it's running.
-These classes are automatically instantiated when loaded and managed by a *prototype manager/registry*.
-The application can the request instances of these dynamically added classes from the manager, even if they weren't part of the original program.
-Equivalent to adding new tools to your toolbox while you're working and being able to use them right away.
+  * Applications can request instances of newly loaded classes from the prototype manager, even if they weren't originally linked with the program.

-> [!NOTE]
-> Supports dynamically loaded classes (DLC), which cannot be referenced at compile time

 ## Liabilities

+* ***Implementation Complexity***
-&nbsp;&nbsp;&nbsp;&nbsp;The main issue with the Prototype pattern is that every subclass of Prototype needs to implement the clone() operation, which can be tricky.
-For instance, it's challenging when internal objects don't support copying or have circular references.
+  * Each subclass must implement the `clone()` method, which can be challenging.
+  * Cloning can be difficult if objects have internal structures that don't support copying or have circular references.

-> [!CAUTION]
-> Implementing clone can be difficult with circular dependencies or nested objects without copy method

 ### Sequence Diagram